TREASURIES-Yields dip from three-month highs as buyers step in

 Investors are now focused on the ECB's September meeting.

-Spain and Italy will need to request the euro zone bailout funds
+Spain and Italy will need to ask for the euro zone bailout funds

 "Asking for a bailout is not always a positive development,"